d-stephenson/d-stephenson.github.io/_posts/2021-04-09-journal-seven-dat602.md

 UPDATE tbl_Accounts SET counter = counter + 1;<br>
 END;<br>
 //<br>
--- Executes with the INVOKER security context privilege
+-- Executes with the INVOKER security context privilege<br>
 <i>Please note the above code is not indented correctly</i>

 This procedure executes in the INVOKER security context, meaning the DEFINER security context is ignored, if the INVOKER does not have the EXECUTE or UPDATE privilege the procedure will fail.